ayyubibrahimi/protocol-detection/README.md

 - Detect network protocol downgrade: If the network protocol is downgraded from 4G/5G to 2G/3G without a change in location, a warning message is logged indicating possible network interference.

-- Detect significant location change: If the network protocol is downgraded from 4G/5G to 2G/3G with a change in location, a warning message is logged indicating possible mobile device tracking.

 - Logging: The application logs network status changes and warnings to provide visibility into network and location-related events.

-- Permissions handling: The application requests necessary permissions (READ_PHONE_STATE and ACCESS_FINE_LOCATION) to function properly and provides appropriate instructions to users if the permissions are not granted.
+- Permissions handling: The application requests necessary permissions (READ_PHONE_STATE) to function properly and provides appropriate instructions to users if the permissions are not granted.

 ## Installation
 - Clone or download the repository.